lyndonb-bq/tinkerpop/gremlin-go/README.md

 ### Current Limitations
 - The `set` data type is currently not implemented, as `go` does not have an underlying `set` data structure.
 Any `set` type code from server will be deserialized into `slices` with the `list` type implementation.
 Set implemented with the `go` convention of using a `map` will be serialized as `map`.
 - The `path` data type serialization is currently incomplete as labels are represented as list of lists instead of list of sets.
 Fully functional Path serialization will be implemented when `set` is implemented in the next milestone. `Path` can be successfully deserialized.
+- Traversal step functions currently take `string` arguments with double quotes only.
+Operations using Gremlin keywords, such as `By(label)`, will be supported in the next milestone.
 ## Test Coverage

 [tk]: https://tinkerpop.apache.org